Jinshengg/SimplerGDs-VHL/readme.md

-# Symmetric Hankel projected gradient descent (SHGD)
+# Simpler GDs for blind super-resolution with Lower Iteration complexity (VGD-VHL and ScalGD-VHL)

-This is the code for "Projected Gradient Descent for Spectral Compressed Sensing via Symmetric Hankel Factorization" by Jinsheng Li, Wei Cui, Xu Zhang, in IEEE Transactions on Signal Processing, doi: 10.1109/TSP.2024.3378004, [arxiv](https://arxiv.org/abs/2403.09031).
+This is the code for "Simpler Gradient Methods for Blind Super-Resolution with Lower Iteration Complexity" by Jinsheng Li, Wei Cui, Xu Zhang, in IEEE Transactions on Signal Processing, DOI: 10.1109/TSP.2024.3470071, [arxiv](https://arxiv.org/abs/2403.09031).
 ## Abstract
-Current spectral compressed sensing methods via Hankel matrix completion employ symmetric factorization to demonstrate the low-rank property of the Hankel matrix.
-However, previous non-convex gradient methods only utilize asymmetric factorization to achieve spectral compressed sensing.
-In this paper, we propose a novel nonconvex projected gradient descent method for spectral compressed sensing via symmetric factorization named Symmetric Hankel Projected Gradient Descent (SHGD), which updates only one matrix and avoids a balancing regularization term.
-SHGD reduces about half of the computation and storage costs compared to the prior gradient method based on asymmetric factorization.
-Besides, the symmetric factorization employed in our work is completely novel to the prior low-rank factorization model, introducing a new factorization ambiguity under complex orthogonal transformation.
-Novel distance metrics are designed for our factorization method and a linear convergence guarantee to the desired signal is established with $O (r^2\log(n))$ observations.
-Numerical simulations demonstrate the superior performance of the proposed SHGD method in phase transitions and computation efficiency compared to state-of-the-art methods.
+We study the problem of blind super-resolution, which can be formulated as a low-rank matrix recovery problem via vectorized Hankel lift (VHL).
+The previous gradient descent method based on VHL named PGD-VHL relies on additional regularization such as the projection and balancing penalty, exhibiting a suboptimal iteration complexity.
+In this paper, we propose a simpler unconstrained optimization problem without the above two types of regularization and develop two new and provable gradient methods named VGD-VHL and ScalGD VHL.
+A novel and sharp analysis is provided for the theoretical guarantees of our algorithms, which demonstrates that our methods offer lower iteration complexity than PGD-VHL.
+In addition, ScalGD-VHL has the lowest iteration complexity while being independent of the condition number.
+Furthermore, our novel analysis reveals that the blind super-resolution problem is less incoherence-demanding, thereby eliminating the necessity for incoherent projections to achieve linear convergence.
+Empirical results illustrate that our methods exhibit superior computational efficiency while achieving comparable recovery performance to prior arts.
 ## Algorithms
 <div align=left> <img src=fig/Alg.JPG width="500" height="300" align="center" />  </div>